Daily living

 • Living in a Supported living setting, usually run by a Charity/Housing Association

+North Yorkshire Council’s approved provider list is here.
 Some local options include:

-Most young people will need some care, either from carers who work full time in that setting or from carers who visit the property to support their independence.
+Most young people will need some care, either from Carers who work full time in that setting or from Carers who visit the property to support their independence.
 The extent to which this is required is identified during the Social Care Assessment of Need.
 How to pay for the necessary care is the subject of the Local Authority Financial Assessment.
 Having more than £6000 in savings will mean a reduction in Universal Credit/Housing benefit, but not Personal Independence Payments, as these are not means tested (see Legal and Financial section).

-Housing benefit may be accessed to pay for some/all of the rent on a property; if parents/carers purchase a property for their child to rent from them, it is wise to take financial advice in order to avoid limiting the eligibility for housing benefit.
+Housing benefit may be accessed to pay for some/all of the rent on a property; if Parents/Carers purchase a property for their child to rent from them, it is wise to take financial advice in order to avoid limiting the eligibility for housing benefit.

 Individual and family circumstances dictate whether or not the young person is best suited to living nearby the family home or whether the best place to meet their needs is further afield.
 There is no requirement for the young person to move into accommodation near to the family home.